indiumindeed/Futile-Tiles/README.md

 # Futile-Tiles
-Android/IOS game Futile Tiles is now open source.
+This is the open source version of Android / IOS game Futile Tiles.
 The game is based on Libgdx java game development framework.

 The original game can be downloaded for Android at